Girls and families are given options when participating in the Girl

 Troop and Council Booth

-Sales: Starting February 18, girls can participate in Troop Booth
+Sales: Starting February 17, Girl Scouts can participate in Troop

-Sales and Council Booth Sales with local partners like grocery stores
+Booth Sales and Council Booth Sales with local partners, like grocery

-and more.
-Council Booth Sale locations are secured by Girl Scouts
+stores and more.
+Council Booth Sale locations are secured by Girl

-of Hawaii and troops can sign up for slots in eBudde, our Cookie
+Scouts of Hawaii and troops can sign up for slots in eBudde, our

-guidelines.
-No non-member siblings are permitted.
-Some vendor partners
+siblings are permitted.
+Some vendor partners may have additional

 Additional Safety Guidelines and Expectations